The Bear (The Bear episode): Filming

-The episode opens with a single continuous long take, a device also used in the season one episode "Review".
-(The sequence also reuses Wilco's "Spiders (Kidsmoke)" from "Review".)
-ScreenRant described the 12-minute shot as "impressively choreographed," crediting it with achieving "the same dazzling effect" as "Review."
+The episode opens with a single continuous long take, a device also used in the season 1 episode "Review".
+Screen Rant described the 12-minute shot as "impressively choreographed," crediting it with achieving "the same dazzling effect" as "Review."
 Jeremy Allen White indicated that the filming of the episode mainly occurred in one sitting, with the exception of the dining scenes, typical of the production style that Storer liked to use while filming to create a hectic atmosphere familiar throughout the show.
 The episode makes frequent use of the split screen camera angle effect during the period where Carmy is locked in the broken walk-in refrigerator, a plot point that was frequently referenced throughout the second season.

 Molly Gordon revealed that certain aspects of the script were changed during filming.
-The voicemail message that Carmy plays near the episode was not originally written but was later included on Gordon's suggestion.
+The voicemail message that Carmy plays in the episode was not originally written but was later included on Gordon's suggestion.
 Storer decided that White, playing Carmy, would only hear the voicemail during the shooting of the scene while alone in the refrigerator.

-Costuming

-Carmy's kitchen work shoes are Birkenstock Tokio Super Grips.
-Sydney's red mushroom-print headscarf was made by a Japanese brand called One Ear.
-Natalie's silk dress is the Riviera style from Hatch.
+The scene between Pete (Chris Witaske) and Donna (Jaime Lee Curtis) was filmed on one of The Bear soundstages, in about five takes.

+Jeremy Allen White told Deadline Hollywood about Carmy's collapse: "I do think that that [signed] apology [to Sydney] is, of course, for his behavior in that moment that but I think that apology as well was for, you know, maybe he wasn't ready for this.
+Maybe he's incapable of this.
+Maybe he cannot lead you tonight.
+When he gets locked in the freezer, it's his show and it's a complete loss of control.
+Control is so important to Carmy and to lose control just in one fell swoop of that door closing is just agonizing—and then not being able to be there.
+And then, of course, I feel like Carmy's mother is kind of off limits in arguments and that's like an understanding that Richie and Carmy have.
+That's a place that you don't go.
+When Richie slips and calls Carmy 'Donna,' I think that's a real trigger and the beginning of the end."
+Moss-Bachrach found Richie's reversion to opponent appropriate to the irregular nature of character growth: "[I'm] glad that the portrayal of this character is not so basic and TV-like that he spends four and a half days at a Michelin-star restaurant and all of a sudden he gets like the Cinderella makeover and he's somebody else...I don't buy that shit."

+Music